 - Nature and degree of control by the employer.

-- Behavioral control of the organization over that independent contractor.
+- Behavioral control of the organization over the independent contractor.

 - Relationship of the parties.